loaderImage

 Yes, you should because the person mentioned in your Will will finally receive your insurance money.

 You may have named someone as the nominee on your term policy but this person may not necessarily be the intended recipient of your life cover.
 For example, you may have named your parent as your nominee but you ultimately want your live-in partner to receive your term insurance payout.
+Know more about, nominating your live in partner for your term insurance.

 In that case you will have specified in your Will that your partner has the final and indisputable right to receive the life cover.
 If you were to die unexpectedly, the insurer will pay the money to your parent, but your partner will be able to claim it.